naserswei/Free-Online-Image-Compressor/README.md

-# Image Resizing Web Application
+# Image Compressor Web Application

-This project is a web application built with Next.js that allows users to easily resize and optimize images.
-It provides a user-friendly interface for uploading images and adjusting their dimensions, making it ideal for web developers, content creators, and anyone needing to prepare images for various platforms.
+This project is a web application built with Next.js that allows users to easily compress and optimize images.
+It provides a user-friendly interface for uploading images and reducing their file sizes, making it ideal for web developers, content creators, and anyone needing to prepare images for various platforms.

 ## ✨ Features